March 2024

 Article V – Congregational Membership

-No one can be or become a member, still less an officer in this congregation, or participate in any rights of membership, except him who:
+No one can be or become a member, still less an officer in this congregation, or participate in any rights of membership, except a person who:

 • Acknowledges all the Canonical Books of the Old and New Testament as the only divine rule and standard of faith life.

-• At least knows and acknowledges the Augsburg Confession and Luther’s Small Catechism (while he may perhaps be yet deficient in the knowledge of the collective Symbolical Books before named in Article III)
+• At least knows and acknowledges the Unaltered Augsburg Confession and Luther’s Small Catechism (while they may perhaps be yet deficient in the knowledge of the collective Symbolical Books before named in Article III)

 • Does not live in manifest works of the flesh (Galatians 5:19-21), but maintains a Christian deportment.